ZELLMECHANIK-DRESDEN/shapelink/docs/sec_dev_benchmark.rst

     pytest tests

-If you wish to not run the benchmarking tests (which can take some time) use
+If you don't wish to run the benchmarking tests (which can take some time) use

 ::